GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a GMC Yukon are $1,044 a year for full coverage.
-Comprehensive insurance costs approximately $186 each year, collision costs $226, and liability coverage costs around $474.
-A liability-only policy costs as low as $522 a year, with high-risk insurance costing $2,238 or more.
-Teenage drivers receive the highest rates at $4,152 a year or more.
+Comprehensive insurance costs an estimated $186 each year, collision costs $226, and liability coverage is estimated at $474.
+Buying just liability costs approximately $522 a year, with insurance for high-risk drivers costing $2,238 or more.
+Teen drivers receive the highest rates at $4,152 a year or more.

 Average premium for full coverage: $1,044

-Prices are based on $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
+These estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
 Rates are averaged for all states and Yukon models.

 Price Range by Coverage and Risk

-For the normal driver, prices range go from as low as $522 for just the minimum liability insurance to a high rate of $2,238 for a driver who requires high-risk insurance.
+Using a middle-aged driver as an example, prices range go from as low as $522 for just liability insurance to a high rate of $2,238 for a driver who has had serious violations or accidents.

 Price Range by Location

-Where you live has a large influence on car insurance rates.
-Rural locations tend to have a lower frequency of accident claims than densely populated cities.
+Living in a larger city has a large influence on insurance rates.
+More rural locations tend to have a lower frequency of accident claims than larger metro areas.

-These examples show why all drivers should compare prices using their specific location and risk profile, rather than using average rates.
+These examples show why all drivers should get quotes for a targeted area and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.